SobiahSelvarajah/gen-tries-crossstitch/README.md

 # Gen Tries Crossstitch

-A stitching blogging website built with React JS.
+A stitching blog website built with a MERN stack.

 ## Technologies used

+- Languages: JavaScript ES6, HTML5, SCSS
-- Javascript
+- Frameworks: React.js, Express.js
-- React JS
-- SASS
+- Database Management: MongoDB
+- Development Tools: Github, Git, Node.js, Postman

 ## Functionalities

 Users can:

 - Read published blogs
-    - Comment on published blogs
 - Register to create an account
 - Log in to their account
 - Write their own blogs once they have an account
-    - Edit and delete their ow blogs
+- Edit and delete their own blogs

 ## To start the app

 - Run npm install
-- Run npm start on the client
+- Run npm start on the client and the server